 Is it worth remortgaging?

 Homeowners with fixed rate mortgages should get organised well before their rate ends - or potentially find themselves paying hundreds of pounds more than they need to, recent customer experiences show.
-Many banks or building societies only contact customers at the last minute, if at all, to remind them that their rate is up.
+Banks or building societies may be too busy to remind customers that their rate is up.

 The cost of switching mortgages to a new provider, or even moving mortgages with the same one, has shot up in the last couple of years as providers have increased set-up fees considerably, and this can offset the benefits.